rust-in-blockchain/rust-in-blockchain/content/newsletters/rust-in-blockchain-#2-July-2019.md

 type: single
 categories:
   - "newsletters"
+summary: The first Rust in Blockchain meetup In Rust We Trust went very well on the 17th July in San Francisco.
+Thanks to all the speakers and the participants!
+If you want to speak on one of our forthcoming meetups, please apply here.
 ---

 Welcome to the third edition of Rust in Blockchain, the hypest newsletter about the hypest combination of technologies.
 [Previous #1](/newsletters/2019-07-04).